pennwest CLARION CONSUMER INFORMATION

 Instructional Personnel information is available by clicking on the Faculty & Staff link in the left-hand navigation.

-Accreditation, Approval, and Licensure of Institution and Programs – The Middle States Association of Colleges and Schools ("Middle States" or MSA) is Clarion University's regional accreditor.
+Accreditation, Approval, and Licensure of Institution and Programs – The Middle States Association of Colleges and Schools ("Middle States" or MSA) is PennWest Clarion's regional accreditor.
 Many of Clarion's programs have additional program-specific accreditations.
 For information on all the entities providing accreditation, approval, or licensure of Clarion and its programs click on the above link or contact the Office of the Provost & Academic Affairs by mail at 222 Founders Hall, 840 Wood Street, Clarion, PA 16214; by phone at (814) 393-2413.

 COURSE SCHEDULE INFORMATION